Shopify vs. Etsy: Which Is the Best?

 So if you’re starting a business with low investment, then Etsy would be the favorable choice.

-The reason is that the Basic Plan of Etsy doesn’t charge you any subscription fee.
+The reason is that the Standard Plan of Etsy doesn’t charge you any subscription fee.
 If you don’t have time to manage your store, you at least won’t have to worry about getting charged.

 But overall, affording the Plus Plan wouldn’t be a problem even if you’re starting on a low budget.

-Shopify has three premium plans namely:
+Shopify has three main pricing plans:

 The Verdict